piekstra/tplink-kasa-ui/api/README.md

 ## Running the API for Development

 From the [app](app) folder, you can simply run `uvicorn main:app --reload` to serve the API in development mode.

+The app's Swagger page will then be available at http://localhost:8000/docs